Diabetes medications for seniors — the options and their trade-offs

 The Medication Options

-Metformin is the most commonly prescribed medication for type 2 diabetes and usually the first choice.
+Metformin remains the first-line drug for most older adults with type 2 diabetes because it does not cause hypoglycemia, is inexpensive, and has decades of safety data behind it.
 It works by making the body use insulin more effectively and by reducing how much glucose the liver makes.
 It doesn't cause hypoglycemia because it doesn't force insulin production.
 Side effects include nausea, diarrhea, and sometimes a rare but serious condition affecting vitamin B12 absorption.
 Your parent should have kidney function tested before starting metformin and periodically while taking it, because metformin can be dangerous if kidney function is very poor.

 Sulfonylureas like glyburide, glipizide, and glimepiride force the pancreas to make more insulin.
 They work quickly and reliably lower blood sugar.
 The problem is that they cause hypoglycemia, sometimes severely, especially in older adults.
 They also promote weight gain.
 They're less favored now than they used to be, but some older adults do okay on them.